Orthostatic blood pressure sheet 2026

 2. Begin by entering the patient's name and date at the top of the form.
 This ensures accurate record-keeping.

-3. Instruct the patient to lie down for 5 minutes before taking measurements.
-Record the time and position in the designated fields.
+3. Instruct the patient to lie down for 5 minutes before taking their initial blood pressure and pulse rate.
+Record these measurements in the designated fields under 'Lying Down'.

 be ready to get more